CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/semanticscholar.md

 #### API search: Not yet supported features

 So far, the `rerun` functionality, which enables the user to conduct a completely new run of an already conducted query, has been out of scope.
-In the future, it will be implemented.
+It will be implemented in the future.

 ## Links
 [SemanticScholar](https://www.semanticscholar.org)